 Mesh Lattice#

-For example, we have the following main JSON file which fills a part with tetrahedron mesh.
-The mesh could be generated by an external mesher, such as Gmsh, Salome etc..
+to the path of the file that provides the mesh definition.
+For example, consider the following main JSON file that fills a part with a tetrahedron mesh.
+The mesh could be generated by an external mesher, such as Gmsh or Salome.

 {"Setup":{ "Type" : "Geometry",